karl-johan-grahn/microtest/README.md

 # Micro service test
-This is a simple golang micro service test
+This is a simple golang micro service test.
+It has a few basic endpoints such as liveness, readiness, metrics, API documentation.
+It also has a basic endpoint to return any data for test purposes.

 ## Run tests locally
 ```